Dav416/Take-The-Control/README.md

 1. npm or pnpm or whatever you use to install dependencies
 2. Use npm run dev or whatever you use to run the app
 3. Open localhost:3000 in your browser

+## Note
+You can login without an account.